AdobeDocs/analytics-platform.en/help/analysis-workspace/c-intelligent-alerts/alerts-feature-comparison.md

 The process of using Intelligent Alerts in Customer Journey Analytics is nearly identical to using Intelligent Alerts in Adobe Analytics.
 However, there are important differences.

-The following sections describe the key differences:
+The following sections describe the key differences.

 ## Hourly alerts are not available in Customer Journey Analytics